skim-satellite/dart-rust-interop/README.md

 $ cd $WARP_REPO
 $ rustup nightly
 $ cargo clean
-$ cargo build --features build-headers # see the build.rs file
+$ cargo build --features build-header # see the build.rs file
 ```

 LLVM is required for Dart ffigen.
 To regenerate the warp_dart_bindings_generated.dart: